132nd-vWing/OPUF-Brief/Docs/ATO/ATO_10.md

 <br>
 **REMARKS:** Task is to search in Killbox IO and JO and locate elements of 21st Coastal Artillery Battalion.
 Intelligence indicate that part of the BN is deployed in the field and are operations.
 This mission is intended to set conditions for the arrival of allied forces entering the Strait-of-Hormuz ( Carrier Strike Group).
+If SEAD is needed, request through AWACS, or directly on SEAD Alert Freq: 234.250 (LEMON 9) if no AWACS is availeble.
 <br>
-**REMARKS:** Assessed as LIKELY that Iranian SAM forces are operating in the area.
+**INTELLIGENCE:** Assessed as LIKELY that Iranian SAM forces are operating in the area.
 <br>
 <br>